HimanshuKishorPatil/Simple-todo-list-nodejs/README.md

 ## Error Handling
 Proper error handling is implemented in the middleware `errorHandler.js`.

-## License
+## Testing application
-This project is licensed under the MIT License.
+You can use POSTMAN application for testing the different api calls CRUD here is the documentation to install : https://www.postman.com/downloads/